18F/handbook/docs/05-engineering/engineering-roles.md

 * Responsible for all theme code, ensuring that:
     * The theming code is organized, well maintained and documented.
     * People working on it know how it is organized, and where to add/edit things.
-    * Responsible for 'low level' support for people working on theming tickets.
+    * Responsible for "low level" support for people working on theming tickets.
-    * Responsible for 'low level' organization and assignment of theming tickets (especially on bigger projects).
+    * Responsible for "low level" organization and assignment of theming tickets (especially on bigger projects).
 * Generally does a significant amount of the theme code themselves (or all of it, on smaller projects).

 ## Lead Engineer